 To apply, submit a resume salary requirement by 5 p.m. on July 31, 2018.

 The Office of Attorney General Leslie Rutledge is seeking to hire an experienced attorney to serve as an Assistant Attorney General in the Consumer Utilities and Rate Advocacy Division of the Public Protection Department.
 Candidates must be licensed to practice law in Arkansas and should have a minimum of three years of post law school practice experience or the equivalent.
 The attorney hired for this position will provide legal representation to the State of Arkansas in matters involving utility dockets filed with the Public Service Commission and environmental issues affecting the State.
 A background in utilities or environmental law is preferred, although not mandatory.
 Salary will depend upon relevant experience.

 To apply, submit a resume, writing sample and cover letter that includes salary requirement by 5 p.m. on July 19, 2018; the position may be filled prior to the deadline.

 The Office of the Attorney General is an equal opportunity employer.

-State of Arkansas job applications will not be accepted in lieu of a resume.
-Salary will depend upon relevant experience.
-Resumes will be accepted until the positions are filled.
+State of Arkansas job applications will not be accepted in lieu of resumes.

 Arkansas Attorney General Leslie Rutledge